ctnssc/Proiect-Practic-Testare-Manuala/README.md

    ### 1.2 Functionalities in scope ###

+ Features of ***Browsing the Store Front*** section which were defined in business requirements that should be tested: functional testing, GUI testing and API testing
+The below user story was created in JIRA and describes functional specifications of the Browsing the Store Front module.

    ### 1.3 Functionalities and tests out of scope ###
 # 2. Test process #